Udon Thani’s Nutty Park

-Nutty Park has a gaggle of bars and the Up to You Bar and Black and White Bar were signatures which proved, beyond reasonable doubt, that William Shakespeare hadn’t been reborn a Buddhist bar owner.
-Nonetheless, Nutty Park had started to taste real good.
+Nutty Park has a gaggle of bars, and the Up2You Bar and Black and White Bar were signatures which proved, beyond a reasonable doubt, that William Shakespeare hadn’t been reborn a Buddhist bar owner.
+Nonetheless, Nutty Park had started to taste good.

-The Up to You Bar did a steady trade in Western and Thai meals for most of the time I was there – much of the food being high-heeled to the adjoining bars.
+The Up to You Bar made a steady trade in Western and Thai meals for most of the time I was there – much of the food being high-heeled to the adjoining bars.
 The bar girls also picked at dishes bought just a papaya’s throw away at the Centrepoint night market.

 I was quite impressed with Nutty Park, there were a few western couples dotted about among the mixed-bag of fruit and nut, and the mood around the bars was merry, not loud and boorish – even the bar girls were knowledgeable enough to know who was no-go, and who was available.
-Thai bar girls also know you never approach a hoodie – you wait for an invite, and I never gave one.
+Thai bar girls also realise you never approach a hoodie – you wait for an invite, and I never gave one.

-If you ever find yourself in Udon Thani then Nutty Park after dark is certainly a place to consider visiting.
+If you ever find yourself in Udon Thani, then Nutty Park after dark is certainly a place to consider visiting.
 If you’re old enough, you never know you might enjoy it.
-I did.[dublin-core-metadata]
+I did.

-Read all about Udon Thani nightlife
+Read all about Udon Thani nightlife.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via myRSS feed.